JagadeeshBathula/LTspice/CMOS OR/README.md

 Mail : jagadeeshbattula0@gmail.com

-LICENSE
+## 🔖 License

-This project is verified under MIT LICENSE
+This project is licensed under the MIT License.
+See `MIT LICENSE` file for details.

 ✅ Conclusion
 This project shows the design of a CMOS OR gate using a NOR gate followed by an inverter.
 It demonstrates how to implement basic digital logic gates in CMOS technology, a widely used method in integrated circuit design.